FAQs

 If I want to take a break during my exam, what do I do?

-Notify the Proctor that you wish to take a break and do not take it until the Proctor tells you it is okay to do so.
+Due to sequestering requirements, you will not be permitted to leave your exam room until after one hour of the start of your exam.
+After the hour, notify the Proctor that you wish to take a break.
+Do not take it until the Proctor tells you it is okay to do so.
 The exam clock will continue to run during your break.
+Your break is limited to five minutes or less.
+This will be strictly enforced.

 What response time can I expect when I contact the NCA?